Study Abroad Program Overview

 See the UCEAP Program Guide

-for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing.
+for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships; units, exams, and grades; orientation; housing; and health and safety.

 The UPF offers an impressive variety of economics and business sciences classes—almost all of which have a section taught in English—making it possible for students to find almost anything that suits their particular interests: from micro- and macroeconomics and game theory, to financial management and international marketing.